MicrosoftDocs/terminal/TerminalDocs/tutorials/new-tab-same-directory.md

 The `PROMPT_COMMAND` variable in bash tells bash what command to run before displaying the prompt.
 The `printf` statement is what we're using to append the sequence for setting the working directory with the Terminal.
 The `$(wslpath -w "$PWD")` bit will invoke the `wslpath` executable to convert the current directory into it's Windows-like path.
 The `${PROMPT_COMMAND:+"$PROMPT_COMMAND; "}` bit is [some bash magic](https://unix.stackexchange.com/a/466100) to make sure we append this command to any existing command (if you've already set `PROMPT_COMMAND` somewhere else.)

+> [!NOTE]
+> Don't see your favorite shell here?
+If you figure it out, feel free to open a PR to contribute a solution for your preferred shell!

 ## Using actions to duplicate the path

 Once you've got the shell configured to tell the Terminal what the current directory is, opening a new tab or pane with that path is easy.